-Within the realm of commercial real estate investment, a grocery store anchored shopping center is a specific type of retail center whose “anchor” tenant is a grocery store that leases the majority of the available space.
+In commercial real estate investment, a grocery store anchored retail center is one where the “anchor” tenant is a grocery store that leases the majority of the available space.
 Often, the grocery store is surrounded by other tenants – like a dry cleaner or sandwich shop – whose businesses benefit from the traffic generated by the grocery store.

-Our West Market Street Station property in Akron, Ohio offers a perfect example of a grocery store anchored shopping center.
-It has 54,166 square feet of Gross Leasable Area and it is anchored by a Whole Foods grocery store who leases 30,173 SF or 56% of the total space.
-Whole Foods is supported by tenants like OrangeTheory Fitness, LuluLemon, and Moe’s Southwest Grill who attempt to convert the grocery store traffic into sales for themselves.
+Our West Market Street Station property in Akron, Ohio, is a good example of a grocery store anchored retail center.
+It has 54,166 square feet of Gross Leasable Area and is anchored by a Whole Foods grocery store that leases 30,173 SF, or 56% of the total space.
+Whole Foods is supported by tenants like OrangeTheory Fitness, LuluLemon, and Moe’s Southwest Grill, who attempt to convert the grocery store traffic into sales for themselves.

 What is a Cap Rate?

-The cap rate is a financial metric that is used to measure the potential return on a commercial real estate investment and it is calculated as a property’s Net Operating Income (NOI) divided by its purchase price/value.
+The cap rate, or capitalization rate, is a financial metric that is used to measure the potential return on a commercial real estate investment.
+Cap rate is calculated as a property’s Net Operating Income (NOI) divided by its purchase price/value.

 Cap rates can also be used as an indicator of the health of a particular investment sector.
-If cap rates decline over time, it means that there is strong demand for the sector and investors are willing to pay higher prices for those properties.
+If cap rates decline over time, it means that there is strong demand for properties in that sector, and investors are willing to pay higher prices for those properties.
 If cap rates for a particular market segment are rising, it means that demand is not as high and prices are falling to bring buyers to the table.

-To summarize, we agree with CBRE and Placer Data that the necessity of grocery stores has never been greater and that retail centers in which they lease space will continue to perform well into 2021 and beyond.
+To summarize, we agree with CBRE and Placer Data that the necessity of grocery stores has never been greater and that retail centers in which grocery stores lease space will continue to perform well into 2022 and beyond.
 This investment performance will be driven by the continued strength of grocery store performance and capitalization rate compression in select markets, which could drive prices (and returns) higher.